 The following input shall be used for the TLS 1.3 key exporter:

-Label: Tbd
+Label: ‘EXPORTER_3GPP_XRM_MASTER_AESGCM (or AESCCM)’

 Context_value: The VCID value || The forty (40) most significant bits of the counter

-Key_length: Tbd
+Key_length: 256 bits [77]

-Further details on the produced key are ffs.
+NOTE: The labels shall be registered in IANA.

 18.2.6 Nonce and counter values in the Forwarded mode

-For each invocation of AES, a 96 bit nonce is created by concatenating the last (rightmost) 32 bits of the VCID (VCID’) with the 64-bit counter C: VCID’||C.

-Editor’s note: The concrete mode of AES (CCM vs. GCM) is ffs.

-To maintain synchronization even for large burst losses of XRM transformed packets, the full 64-bit counter is sent every time the 16-bit Least Significant Bit counter wraps.
+The nonce shall consist of either the 32 least significant bits of VCID concatenated with the 64-bit counter C (for GCM, 96-bit nonce) or the 64-bit counter C alone (for CCM, 64-bit nonce), where the VCID portion shall remain constant during the session.To maintain synchronization even for large burst losses of XRM transformed packets, the full 64-bit counter is sent every time the 16-bit Least Significant Bit counter wraps.
 The counter is sent reliably on the corresponding HTTP/3 request QUIC stream.

 The receiver of the transformed packet, i.e. the UPF for AS to UE traffic, shall perform replay protection to ensure that each 64-bit counter is only accepted once.
 In case the receiver detects reuse of the counter, the e2e packet shall be discarded (i.e. not forwarded).

-Editor’s note: Further details are needed and left ffs.

 18.2.7 VCID uniqueness in the forwarding mode

-The VCID value shall never be reused for a particular HTTP/3 sessions’ QUIC connection.
+The VCID value must be unique and shall never be reused for a particular HTTP/3 sessions’ QUIC connection to ensure secure Media related information (MRI) protection in forwarded mode.

-Editor’s note: Further details are needed and left ffs.